-There are cell-space models dating back to the 1960s such as that developed for Greensboro, NC by Chapin and Weiss (1968) but these models are econometric in their structure, and do not appeal to CA in any form.
+There are cell-space models dating back to the 1960s such as that developed for Greensboro, NC by Chapin and Weiss (1968) but these models are more strictly econometric in their structure, and do not appeal to CA in any form.
 However since the early-1990s, there have been more than 20 significant practical applications although in all cases, local neighborhoods have been generalized to regions or fields, and the emphasis on fitting the actual land development process implied by these models to data has been weak (Schock, 2000).
-Nevertheless, there are now many varieties of cellspace model which involve matching their predictions to data, and at least three approaches to their estimation have emerged.
-The more traditional models such as those developed by White and Engelen (1993, 1997) and White, Engelen, and Uliee (1998) for Cincinnati and other US cities, and for the island of St. Lucia, simply dimension the model's parameters with data taken from these applications.
-In contrast, various brute force approaches to searching the parameter space of such models has been tried by Clarke and Gaydos (1998) and Clarke, Hoppen, and Gaoydos (1997) in their various models of US metropolitan growth.
-The most promising methods of estimation, however, are largely data driven, and use contemporary pattern-fitting methods such as neural nets (Wu, 1998; Xia & Yeh, 2000) and evolutionary learning (Papini, Rabino, Colonna, Di Stefano, & Lambardo, 1998).
-But in all these applications, it is assumed that the discrete dynamics of the growth process is unknown, hence untestable, and thus these models usually fall back on assuming a dynamics and testing predictions in a cross-sectional fashion at a single point in time.
+Nevertheless, there are now many varieties of cell-space model which involve matching their predictions to data, and at least three approaches to their estimation have emerged.
+The more traditional models such as those developed by White and Engelen (1993, 1997, 1998) for Cincinnati and other US cities, and for the island of St. Lucia, simply dimension the model's parameters with data taken from these applications.
+In contrast, various brute force approaches to searching the parameter space of such models has been tried by Clarke et al. (1997, 1998) in their various models of US metropolitan growth.
+The most promising methods of estimation, however, are largely data driven, and use contemporary pattern-fitting methods such as neural nets (Wu, 1998; Xia and Yeh, 2000) and evolutionary learning (Papini, et al., 1998).
+But in all these applications, it is assumed that the discrete dynamics of the growth process is unknown, hence untestable, and thus these models usually fall back on assuming their dynamics and testing predictions in a cross-sectional fashion at a single point in time.

 In this paper, we will develop a model of land use change which is operationalized using a CA-like framework but whose locational structure is data-driven, in the same manner as that used by Chapin and Weiss (1968) over 40 years ago.
 In short, we will determine transition probabilities governing changes in land use as functions of a variety of socio-economic and infrastructural factors whose relationships with changes in different land use types are measured through spatial correspondences akin to the methods of map overlay.
 The formal framework used to determine the probabilities will be Bayesian, involving an updating of prior probabilities through the 'weighted evidence' provided by these factors.
-These probabilities are then used in various heuristic procedures which select particular cells to be developed according to ranking rules determined by the cellular operations.
-The results of fitting the model to a medium sized town in Brazil are then discussed where fit statistics appropriate to map counting procedures are employed.
-The model is based on a more general CA framework called DINAMICA developed at the Center for Remote Sensing of the Federal University of Minas Gerais (CSR-UFMG) originally applied to landscape dynamics but adapted here to problems of urban growth (Soares-Filho, Cerqueira, & Pennachin, in press).
+These probabilities are then used in various heuristic procedures which select particular cells to be developed according to ranking rules determined by the cellular operations (Soares-Filho, Cerqueira, and Pennachin, 2002).
+The results of fitting the model to a medium sized town in Brazil are then discussed where a fit statistics appropriate to map counting procedures is employed.